Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Ignatius J. Reilly Statue

 If you’re a fan of John Kennedy Toole’s A Confederacy of Dunces, then you’ll want to check out the statue of Ignatius J. Reilley that stands in the streets of New Orleans.
 In the novel, Reilly bumbles around New Orleans and experiences the best of the local scenery.
+This is another historic choice for things to do in New Orleans.

 Whitney Plantation Tour